foundling/old_blog/app/content/posts/drafts/getting_more_out_of_your_functional_callbacks.md

-# Getting More Out of Your Functional Callbacks

 In JavaScript, functional array methods like `map`, `filter`, `reduce`, `some` and `every` can bring a lot of clarity and brevity to the parts of your code that transform data.

 This is what I mean: